shoeffner/mthesis/src/introduction.md

 # Introduction

+## A brief history of eye tracking research

 In the late 19th century, Helmholtz published his "Handbook of physiological optics" (German: "Handbuch der physiologischen Optik", @Helmholtz1866), which is an exhaustive summary and critical review of about 150 years of research about the